jiaruisun98/Unveiling-the-Unobservable-Causal-Inference-on-Multiple-Derived-Outcomes/README.md

 First load in the functions in Functions.R.

 Then use the code in Simulation.R  to reproduce the simulation results for the subject level correlations.
-In Simulation.R,

-'Simulation_block_proposed' is the result of proposed method under block diagonal setting,

-'Simulation_block_BH' is the result of BH method under block diagonal setting,

-'Simulation_off_proposed' is the result of proposed method under off diagonal setting,

-'Simulation_off_BH' is the result of BH method under off diagonal setting.
+In Simulation.R, 'Simulation_block_proposed' is the result of proposed method under block diagonal setting, 'Simulation_block_BH' is the result of BH method under block diagonal setting, 'Simulation_off_proposed' is the result of proposed method under off diagonal setting, 'Simulation_off_BH' is the result of BH method under off diagonal setting.
 The simulation results are further organized in simulation-result.xlsx, which is provided in `output` forder to produce Figure 1 and Figure 2.

 Next, use the code in simulation_regression.R to reproduce the simulation results for the regression coeffcients.
 In Simulation_regression.R, 'result' provides the analysis result used to construct Figure S1.
 The simulation results are further organized in simulation-result.xlsx to produce Figure S1.

 Finally, use plot.R and the simulation results in simulation-result.xlsx to produce the figures.
-In plot.R, `plot_block' produces Figure 1, `plot_off' produces Figure 2, and `plot_lasso' produces Figure S1.
+In plot.R, 'plot_block' produces Figure 1, 'plot_off' produces Figure 2, and 'plot_lasso' produces Figure S1.